zkzoomer/rollup-demo/_tutorials/0_rollup_fundamentals/README.md

 The data availability of validity-style rollups is guaranteed, as it is posted on-chain, but this results in a higher end cost for the user.
 For validium-style rollups, we assume that the operator will be the one to provide the data availability.
 This can result in censorship attacks, in which a dishonest operator does not batch certain transactions.
 We can think of validity rollups as a _proof of computation_, while validium rollups serve as both a _proof of computation_ and a _proof of knowledge_.

 ## SNARK Circuits
+// TODO

 ## The `circom` Language
+To generate these circuits, we will be using the [`circom`](https://docs.circom.io/) language, a circuit compiler written in Rust.
+This will allow us to compile our program's logic into a circuit, and all we need to generate the different ZK proofs.
+We will first be generating a low-level representation (R1CS), and then using a given input to generate the witness.
+To prove the witness, we will need to perform a trusted setup, after which we can export these verification tools to Solidity, to be used in our smart contract.

 ## STARKs